chef-boneyard/devops-transformation-workshop/DAWWorkshop.md

 slidenumbers: true

 ^ Style guide:
-use Zurich blue theme in Deckset
+use sketchnote yellow theme in Deckset
 Main sections are single hash.
 Sub sections are double hash.
 talking points are listed on the slides as +